About BayRICS, CalFRN and FirstNet

 California State Plan Process

-After this review period, which may be very brief, FirstNet will deliver final state plans and the Governor will have 90 days to either “opt-in” to FirstNet’s plan or “opt out” and develop an alternative plan to build a network within the state.
-Opt-out would be very difficult, time-consuming and costly for the state.
-FirstNet has developed a Fact Sheet with more information on Key Factors for the Governor’s Decision, available at http://www.firstnet.gov/sites/default/files/factors-governor-decision.pdf.
+After this brief review period, FirstNet will finalize the state plan and the Governor will have 90 days to either “opt-in” or “opt out” and develop an alternative plan to build a network within the state.
+FirstNet has developed a Fact Sheet on the Governor’s Decision, available at http://www.firstnet.gov/sites/default/files/factors-governor-decision.pdf.

-FirstNet is a complex project with many moving parts, so many key elements of the network are not discussed here.
-If you have questions or need additional details, contact BayRICS GM Barry Fraser at info@BayRICS.net.
-In addition, the BayRICS web blog, http://www.bayrics.net/news-and-notes-blog, is a good source of up-to-date information and reports on FirstNet activities.
+FirstNet is a complex project with many moving parts.
+If you have questions or need additional details, contact BayRICS GM Barry Fraser at firstname.lastname@example.org.
+In addition, the BayRICS.net website and blog is a good source of up-to-date information and reports on FirstNet activities.